blockout22/TFIT/README.md

 - **Mod Name** - Wondering what mod added this recipe?
 Now you can see it in the tooltip!
   - Optionally disable for recipes added by Satisfactory itself
   - ![Recipe Mod Name screenshot](https://i.imgur.com/95LDarx.png)
-- **Sink Points Profit** - Find out how many AWESOME Points the recipe gains you.
+- **Sink Points Profit** - Find out how many AWESOME Points using the recipe nets you.
+  - Format: `Sum of Recipe Ingredients Points` → `Sum of Recipe Product Points` (±`Percentage difference`)
-  - It will attempt to estimate (displaying a warning symbol) when unsinkable items are involved in the recipe.
+  - It will attempt to estimate when unsinkable items are involved in the recipe, displaying a warning symbol when estimates are made.
+Hover over the warning symbol (in the codex) to see an explanation.
   - Optionally enable displaying a points per minute calculation
   - ![Sink Points Profit screenshot](https://i.imgur.com/yO7ijMk.png)
     ![Sink Points Profit codex screenshot](https://i.imgur.com/u2v3Vb7.png)